 The New Zealand dollar spent most of 2018 falling, as news surrounding the NZ economy worsened.
 From high to low the dollar was down a hefty 13% in 2018.
 But it did bounce back in the last quarter.

-But the fall on April 17 dipped the Kiwi dollar down below the support line at 0.6700.
+But the fall on 17 April dipped the Kiwi dollar down below the blue horizontal support line at 0.6700.

-But we’d say the odds currently favour a lower dollar in the medium term.
+The odds currently favour an even lower dollar in the medium term.

 What to Do About a Weaker NZ Dollar?